hadiah115-tech/Urdu-OCR_Project/README.md

 ## Week 4 Challenges Faced

-During model training and evaluation, several issues were encountered:
+During model training, the main challenges were:

-* ⚠️ **Model Compatibility Issues**
+* ⚠️ **Model Compatibility**

-  * Microsoft TrOCR Base Printed model was originally designed for English printed text, which caused difficulties while adapting it for Urdu Nastaliq script.
+  * TrOCR Base Printed was originally designed for English printed text, making Urdu Nastaliq adaptation difficult.

-* ⚠️ **Limited Dataset Size**
+* ⚠️ **Limited Dataset**

-  * The available Urdu dataset contained around 200 images, which was not sufficient for achieving high accuracy.
+  * The dataset contained around 200 Urdu images, which limited model performance.

-* ⚠️ **Training Limitations**
+* ⚠️ **Limited Training**

-  * Due to limited computational resources and time constraints, the model was trained for only 3 epochs.
+  * Due to computational and time constraints, the model was trained for only 3 epochs.

-* ⚠️ **Low Accuracy Results**

-  * The final accuracy remained low because Urdu handwriting contains connected characters, complex ligatures, and different writing styles.

-* ⚠️ **Model Loading and Saving Issues**

-  * While loading the saved model, path configuration and Hugging Face processor loading issues were encountered and resolved by correcting model directory structure.

 ---